-Our lawyers often work with medical providers to lower their liens so the accident victim can receive some compensation for their other damages such as physical pain, emotional suffering, and lost wages.
+Our lawyers often work with medical providers to lower their liens so you can receive some compensation for your other damages such as physical pain, emotional suffering, and lost wages.
 There is no guarantee we can lower a medical lien; however, we aggressively fight for you to receive as much compensation as possible for your personal injury case.

 Call an Indiana Personal Injury Lawyer for Help

 Have you been injured in an accident?
 We want to help you receive as much money for your personal injury case as possible.
 The sooner we begin working on your behalf, the better we can protect your best interests.
 We accept personal injury cases on a contingency fee basis.
 You don’t pay us unless we win a settlement or jury verdict for you!